IDontReallyCode/OptionsBacktesting/README.md

 # TODO
 - Category :: Priority :: Description
 - Dealer :: low :: Deal with exercise of options at maturity
-- Account :: high :: estimate the margin on a short single option
+- ~~Account :: high :: estimate the margin on a short single option~~
 - Account :: med :: recognize the margin on known spreads, like verticals
 - ~~Account :: med :: update the capital and the position values at each time steps to be able to assess the strategy standard deviation.~~
 - Order :: med :: GTC and DAY contingent orders
 - Dealer :: med :: Provide feedback on canceled orders
-- Dealer :: med :: Provide flexibility on how trades are executed (bid-ask and OHLC)
+- Dealer :: med :: Provide flexibility on how trades are executed (bid-ask and OHLC) Done for options
 - Account :: med :: Look at how the marked price is determined.
+- Chronos :: high :: make strategies and matching accounts in lists so we can treat multiple strategies at once